Billxzliu/Billxzliu.github.io/index.md

   - 3D Reconstruction
   - Machine Vision

-  My research focus on deploying machine vision algorithm in robotics and solving problems in industry.
+  My research mainly focus on deploying machine vision algorithm in robotics and solving problems in industry.
+In addition, I also do some researches in Static Analysis and Graph Algorithm under the supervised of [Dr. Zhengyi Yang](http://www.zhengyi.one/).
+Here are some useful links:

 ## Experiences
 <div style="margin-bottom: 15px;">